clash-verge-rev/clash-verge-rev/CONTRIBUTING.md

 pnpm dev
 # If an app instance already exists, use a different command
 pnpm dev:diff
+# To using tauri built-in dev tool
+pnpm dev:tauri
 ```

 ### Build the Project